ikumen/ubct-dashboard/README.md

 ## Development

-If you would like to contribute, fork or simply demo this project, here's some info to get you started for local development.
+If you would like to contribute, fork or simply demo this project, here's some info to help you run this locally.

 You should have the following installed: